-Ask a Regent Balkans Specialist about the possibility of extending the trip to 7 nights.
+Ask a Regent Balkans Specialist about the possibility of extending the trip to 7 nights or upgrading your hotel.

 Fly to Tivat on the Montenegrin coast.
 On arrival, transfer to the nearby town of Kotor, your base for the next four nights.